 I must ask Dad about the old stinkwood desk.
 Was it a Harrismith find?
 From when?

 That could explain how the letter got in there, I spose.
-Suspicion: Did my folks open it and not pass it on!!?
-Unlikely.
+A sudden suspicion: Did my folks open it and not pass it on!?
+Very unlikely.